 In other words: “Which one of these can I throw away?”
 In our intellectual laziness we demand a simplistic, streamlined outlook so we can avoid the effort of combining two seeming contradictions in order to find out the truth that lies between them–and includes them.
-We demand a false unity so we can perpetuate our false duality!
+We demand a false unity so we can perpetuate our false duality.
 Fortunately for Arjuna and us Krishna never concedes to this intellectual indolence (and cowardice), but reveals the whole picture, refusing to serve up to us the Truth Lite we crave.
+So:

 Action is rightly renounced when we refrain from an action because it is negative, useless, or foolish.
 Action is also rightly renounced when we act, but in a calm and detached manner, wishing only to do the right and not demanding any particular result.
-This, of course, is “the yoga of action” (karma yoga).
+This, of course, is the yoga of action, karma yoga.
 Both bring us freedom and are superior to merely not acting because we are unsure or afraid and merely want to avoid shame and pain, not taking into account the right or wrong of the situation.
 Such a motivation is centered fully in the ego, not the buddhi (intelligence).

 The inner state

-“He is to be known as the perpetual renouncer who neither detests nor desires, who is indifferent to [or: beyond] the pairs of opposites.
-He is easily liberated from bondage” (5:3).
+He is a constant renouncer of action who neither dislikes nor desires, who is indifferent to the pairs of opposites–truly he is easily freed from bondage (5:3).

-In what follows in this chapter we must keep in mind that the simple term “yoga” means karma yoga.
+In what follows in this chapter we must keep in mind that the simple term “yoga” always means karma yoga.

 The way of the wise

-“‘Sankhya and yoga are different,’ the childish declare–but not the wise.
-Even with one of them, practiced correctly, one finds the fruit of both.
-The place that is attained by the followers of Sankhya is also attained by the followers of yoga.
-Sankhya and yoga are one.
-He who perceives this, truly perceives” (5:4, 5).
+“Sankhya and karma yoga are different,” the childish declare–not the wise.
+If one is practiced correctly, that person finds the fruit of both.
+The realization that is attained by the followers of Sankhya is also attained by the followers of karma yoga.
+Sankhya and karma yoga are one.
+He who perceives this truly perceives (5:4-5).

 There is an amazing phenomenon that has existed in the world for ages beyond calculation.
-In all religions the teachings of great masters and scriptures are praised and adulated–yet hardly ever really followed.
+In all religions the teachings of great Masters and scriptures are praised and adulated–yet hardly ever really followed.
 These two verses are truly “honored only in the breach” in India where the vast majority insist that the way of knowledge is incompatible with the yoga of action.
 The Gita is chanted there daily by tens–if not hundreds–of thousands, yet its clear message is assiduously disregarded.
-As I have pointed out before, Adore the Messenger and Ignore the Message seems to be the motto of all religion.
+As I have pointed out before, Adore the Messenger but Ignore the Message seems to be the motto of all religion.

 Knowledge and action are one when action is the manifestation of knowledge.
 An individual may choose to view life more in the aspect of intellectual knowledge or in the aspect of duty and right action.
 The viewpoint may differ, but the actual living will be the same whichever view is chosen.
 That, too, is a matter of the natural condition of the aspirant’s mental energies, and is of no great consequence, for moksha (liberation) is the inevitable culmination.